Accessible documents policy at the Forestry Commission

 - Microsoft Excel documents

-This included testing wording, formatting, colour contrasts, tables and how well documents could be navigated using a keyboard.
-We decided to test these types of document as, aside from HTML, these are the most commonly-used document formats in the Forestry Commission and are essential to users accessing our services.
-We also tested non-essential documents, such as leaflets.
+We decided to test these types of document as, aside from HTML, these are the most commonly used document formats the Forestry Commission publishes online.

 What we’re doing to improve accessibility